• Insights

 So, how do you know if custom software is the right choice for your business?
 Let's take a look at the pros and cons.

-Many companies rely on multiple technology platforms and systems to support every department’s operations.
-But when those disparate platforms don’t integrate well with one another, this carefully curated ecosystem can slow down the business more than helping it.
-Building your own solution means you can ensure seamless integration with any existing software, tools, and processes already in use.
+Many companies rely on multiple technology platforms and systems to support every department's operations.
+But when those disparate platforms don't integrate well with one another, this ecosystem can slow down the business more than helping it.
+Building your own solution means you can ensure seamless integration with any existing software, tools and processes already in use.

-There’s obviously a lot to love about custom software, but it’s not for everybody.
-The two biggest drawbacks are the upfront investments in money and time.
+There's a lot to love about custom software, but it's not for everybody.
+The two biggest drawbacks are the upfront investments in time and money.

 Consider building your own software solution if your software needs are complex or unique (something an off-the-shelf solution can't meet), if you have the time and money available to invest, and if you're interested in owning (and maybe even profiting off of) your software solution.

-We highlighted the upfront cost of custom software as a potential drawback.
-But what does that cost look like, exactly?
+We highlighted the upfront cost as a potential drawback.
+But how much does a custom software development cost, exactly?
 Well, it depends.

 The cost of a custom software application can vary from a few thousand to millions of dollars, because no two custom software applications are identical.
-(Think of it like building a house.
-A thousand-square-foot cottage and a 15-bedroom mansion are both houses, but the details and the costs will vary dramatically.)
+Think of it like building a house.
+A 1-bedroom cottage and a 15-bedroom mansion are both houses, but the details and the costs will vary dramatically.

-But even in the beginning, we knew we would have to start building a solution to support our growth and retain and improve quality of our services before we could become a bigger organization.
-As we grew rapidly—scaling up to a couple hundred employees and acquiring big customers, we realized it was time to get more sophisticated.
+But even in the beginning, we knew we would have to start building a solution to support our growth and retain and improve the quality of our services before we could become a bigger organization.
+As we grew rapidly, scaling up to a couple hundred employees and acquiring big customers, we realized it was time to get more sophisticated.

 At first, we used a network of third-party systems, including Salesforce.
 But we quickly realized that we wanted to optimize our software to fit our processes (and not the other way around) and that our integration needs were becoming far too complex.
 We needed a clean, custom ERP that could power our whole business.